pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/_index.md

   link_outside_registry: true
 convert:
 - heading: Convert Kubernetes YAML to Pulumi
-  description: Convert or generate Kubernetes YAML manifests in the language of your choice with Pulumi's tools
+  description: Convert or generate Kubernetes YAML manifests in the language of your choice with Pulumi's tools.
   tools:
   - display_name: Convert Kubernetes YAML manifests to Pulumi
     url: /kube2pulumi/